You are currently viewing Could You Be Suffering From Carer Fatigue?

 The task of maintaining a positive attitude can be very difficult with a demanding workload, often a lack of sleep, and very little recognition.
 You may feel drained both physically and emotionally.
 The risk is that you might stop taking care of your own needs – healthy food, rest, exercise, and recreation.

-SOME OF THE CHALLENGES YOU MIGHT BE FACING
+SOME OF THE CHALLENGES YOU MIGHT BE FACING AS A CARER

 Grief – When you took on your role you experienced some significant losses in your own life.
 Losses that don’t have a definite starting or finishing point.
 These might include: